jillesvangurp/jsonj/README.md

 JsonJ implements several things that ensure it uses much less memory than might otherwise be the case:

 - it uses my EfficientString library for object keys.
 This means instances are reused and stored as UTF8.
+Assuming you have millions of objects that use a handful of keys like 'id', 'name', etc., You only store those byte arrays once.
 - it uses UTF8 byte arrays for storing String primitives.
+This is more efficient than Java's own String class, which uses utf-16.
 - it uses a custom Map implementation that uses two ArrayLists.
 This uses a lot less memory than e.g. a LinkedHashMap.
 The downside is that key lookup is slower for objects with large amounts of keys.
 For small amounts it is actually somewhat faster.
 Generally, Json objects only have a handful of keys thus this is mostly a fair tradeoff that saves a lot of memory.

 ## Odd features you probably don't care about